samoht/llama/README.md

 `Tesard` is based on Llama-light, an implementation of the [Caml](http://caml.inria.fr/) programming language.
-It incorporates code from the centrally distributed implementations of Caml.
+It incorporates code from Objective Caml: for a comparison, please see the "ocaml" directory.